WHAT IS "PROMISE?"

 It is considered as important and as binding as the tithe (Mal.
 3:8-10).

-Not to return Promise is also considered as dishonesty against God (Mal.
+Not to return Promise also has moral and spiritual implications, as is considered dishonesty against God (Mal.
 3:8-10).

 It should be given upon receiving any income (Prov.
 3:9), right after the tithe.
 The fact that income or increase precedes Promise contradicts any theology that suggests offerings as a means of purchasing God’s favor.